 Easy to use

-Advanced sensors detect the smallest movements, enabling training for even severely impaired patients.
+Advanced sensors detect the smallest movements, enabling rehab for patients that need shoulder, arm and hand rehab.

-Perfect for the entire spectrum of care and range of conditions including stroke, brain injury, neuropathy and more.
+Because NeuroBall is non-invasive and doesn’t require a prescription, you have the flexibility to try it across the entire spectrum of upper extremity care and range of conditions including stroke, brain injury, spinal cord injury, neuropathy, MS, and more.

-A variety of options to fit any budget, from a low month-to-month rental to purchase.
+A variety of options to fit any budget, from a low month-to-month rental to full purchase.

 In the Clinic